telerik/document-processing-docs/libraries/radspreadprocessing/cross-platform.md

         }
     {{endregion}}

-    **Example 2** shows how to set the custom implementation of the IImagePropertiesResolver interface to the ImagePropertiesResolver property of the SpreadExtensibilityManager.
+    **Example 2** shows how to set the custom implementation inheriting the ImagePropertiesResolverBase abstract class to the ImagePropertiesResolver property of the SpreadExtensibilityManager.

-    #### **[C#] Example 2: Set the custom implementation of the IImagePropertiesResolver interface**
+    #### **[C#] Example 2: Set the custom implementation inheriting the ImagePropertiesResolverBase abstract class**
     {{region cs-radspreadprocessing-cross-platform_1}}

-        IImagePropertiesResolver imagePropertiesResolver = new ImageInfo();
+        ImagePropertiesResolverBase imagePropertiesResolver = new ImageInfo();
         SpreadExtensibilityManager.ImagePropertiesResolver = imagePropertiesResolver;
     {{endregion}}

-* **TextMeasurer**: Gets or sets a specific *IFlowTextMeasurer* implementation.
+* **TextMeasurer**: Gets or sets a *FlowTextMeasurerBase* instance used to provide text measuring.
 The TextMeasurer has a *SimpleTextMeasurer* as a default value, which provides basic functionality for text measuring.

-    **Example 3** shows how to set a custom implementation of the IFlowTextMeasurer interface to the TextMeasurer property of the SpreadExtensibilityManager
+    **Example 3** shows how to set a custom implementation inheriting the FlowTextMeasurerBase abstract class to the TextMeasurer property of the SpreadExtensibilityManager

-    #### **[C#] Example 3: Set custom implementation of the IFlowTextMeasurer interface**
+    #### **[C#] Example 3: Set custom implementation inheriting the FlowTextMeasurerBase abstract class**
     {{region cs-radspreadprocessing-cross-platform_2}}

-        IFlowTextMeasurer flowTextMeasurer = new TextInfo();
+        FlowTextMeasurerBase customTextMeasurer = new TextInfo();
-        SpreadExtensibilityManager.TextMeasurer = flowTextMeasurer;
+        SpreadExtensibilityManager.TextMeasurer = customTextMeasurer;
     {{endregion}}

     >tip The TextMeasurer must have a value.
 Otherwise, an exception is thrown.